ohir/toggler/README.md

 _Follow the convention.
 Then if not you visually at writing, your linter later may spot that the ending of a parameter name does not match the suffix of the name of the receiving object and warn you accordingly_.

-### traps and remedies
+### hints, traps, and remedies

 - This library is synchronous so your handler methods should complete fast.
 Any interface with async code should be done via a proper state cycle (eg. in a separate Isolate).
-Ie. while your async code may easily register in Toggler, you may pass any changes back only using a `notifier`.
+Ie. while your async code may easily register in Toggler, you should pass any changes back only using a `notifier`.

 - While `fix` runs the live Toggler state is on [hold].
-It means that any further changes to the register are **silently dropped**.
-If your `fix` mutates external to Toggler data that would register a change from their setter, `fix` must do it for them internally.
-The `fixBits(bIndex, value)` and `fixDs(bIndex, value)` methods are meant just for that.
+It means that any further direct changes to the register are forbidden.
+Signals though work, so if your `fix` code mutates an external item that normally signals register about a change, this signal will come and it will be reflected at the _changed bits_ outgoing signal (unless you supress it within the `fix` handler).

+#### promised longer intro

+_Any and every app IS-A state machine.
+With Dart async code it is hard to have a predictable and testable state machine encompassing a big app, like a tax filling tool.
+We usually deal with state transitions complexity by isolating and chopping functionality to smallest possible pieces, ones that transit a few bits of state.
+Then we do a patchwork of them to get at envisioned user experience._

+_It usualy works.
+Until it wont anymore due to "impossible states" that starts to show: usually at random, at some machines, for some users - as our app grew.
+Unit tests can't catch intertwined transitions.
+Integration tests then are asynchronous but on our machines - so "here it works".
+Then we bloat code with more monitors hoping to catch culprit in the wild.
+Nope.
+Surrounded by monitors heisenbug hides well..._